mauricioszabo/sqrope-text-editor/README.md

-# Isolated Text Editor
+# SQRope Text Editor

-The Pulsar text editor, isolated from all other dependencies
+A future text editor backed by some SQL data structure (for testing)

 ## Usage:

+Install submodules with `git submodule init` and `git submodule update`

 Install dependencies with `yarn install`

-Rebuild dependencies for Electron with `npx electron-rebuild`

-Then run with `yarn start`
+Run with `yarn start`

 ## Why?

-So it's easier for us to test new things - performance improvements, compatibility with newer Electron versions, etc.
+Because it's fun? :)